bafu/hack-ubiquity/README.md

   * Return (executable-command, questions, environ)
   * scripts/* are the executable commands.

-* DebconfFilter: Filte a debconf command from another process and execute it
+### DebconfFilter: Filte a debconf command from another process and execute it

  * Get a command from another process, check it with the valid_command, execute the valid command
  * Input:
   * db: DebconfCommunicator object
   * widgets: Refer to Glossary.

-* UntrustedBase: Base template class for accessing Debconf?
+### UntrustedBase: Base template class for accessing Debconf?

-* DebconfCommunicator: Wrapper of debconf-communicate used by frontends.
+### DebconfCommunicator: Wrapper of debconf-communicate used by frontends.

+DebconfCommunicator object is usually called `db' in source code.

 ## Misc
 execute plugins